Requirements

 3. Defining Push Application

-Navigate "Settings>Push Applications" page and click the "Add > Android (Google) Application" button.
+Navigate to Settings > Integrations > Applications and click the New > Android button.